 Groundwater monitoring activities will continue to confirm that groundwater concentrations are below NYSDEC standards.
 As described in the ROD, Site monitoring is planned to be conducted over a period of five years.
+A period of an additional five years was added per the NYSDEC April 19, 2021, (2020) PRR acceptance letter.

-2.3 INSTITUTIONAL CONTROLS
+2.3 Institutional Controls